-The degree will be conferred when the following conditions have been met:
+The MS degree will be conferred when the following conditions have been met:

-- Recommendations of the advisor and faculty of the Department for graduation. - Certification by the Dean of the college that all requirements of the degree being sought have been completed. - A GPA of at least 3.0 has been earned for certain courses required by the program. - The undergraduate deficiencies, if any existed in the student's graduate program, have been fully remedied. - Successful completion of the required semester credit hours of course work at graduate levels (no more than 6 graduate semester hours with a grade of "B" or better can be transferred from other accredited institutions). - Successful defense of graduate thesis for thesis-option students. - Students must maintain an overall GPA of at least 3.0.
-Only course work with a grade of "C" or better will be accepted in a graduate program.
-In the event that a student is placed on a probationary status, he or she must obtain a directed program from his or her advisor and approved by the Dean prior to continuing further course work toward the degree.
-The student must satisfy the directed course of action within the prescribed time range; otherwise, he or she will be academically dismissed from the program. - Complied with all University policies and regulations.
+- Recommendations of the advisor and faculty of the Department for graduation. - Certification by the Dean of the college that all requirements of the degree being sought have been completed. - A GPA of at least 3.0 has been earned for non-elective courses required by the program. - The undergraduate deficiencies, if any existed in the student's graduate program, have been fully remedied. - Successful completion of the required semester credit hours of course work at graduate levels (no more than 6 graduate semester hours with a grade of "B" or better can be transferred from other accredited institutions). - Successful defense of graduate thesis for thesis-option students. - Students must maintain an overall GPA of at least 3.0.
+Only course work with a grade of "C" or better will be accepted in a graduate program. - The students have complied with all University policies and regulations.